timvisee/timvisee.com/content/blog/2019-07-08_fix-windows-terminals-use-linux-terminal/index.md

 Using a custom shell, `vim` as text/code editor, `git` through its CLI, [`dotfiles`][dotfiles] to sync settings across devices.
 Everything is customized to my likings and styled with a nice color scheme.
-All of it in a seasoned dark, text-based window on my screen.
+All of it in a dark, text-based window on my screen.

 Once you get used to your command-line tools, it's a serious joy to work with.
 It's a way to interface with your machine in a super-efficient and